Web Development Resources You Need To Know About

-As a web development agency, it’s our job to be on the cutting-edge of all things digital.
+As a digital agency, it’s our job to be on the cutting-edge of all things digital.
 Our team of developers has to stay up-to-date on all the newest technology, software, and skills to provide our clients with the most functional, attractive, and scalable websites possible.

 So who better to mine for advice when it comes to required reading than Raka’s very own web development team?
 They came up with a list of their favorite web development resources for your bookmarking pleasure.
 Check ’em out below.